aleksnavratil/afterburner/README.md

 #### The easy way: Prebuilt binaries

 Go to [the releases page](https://github.com/aleksnavratil/afterburner/releases) for Afterburner and download the binary appropriate for your OS.
 For example, if you use a Mac, download e.g. `afterburner_osx_prebuilt_binary`.
+Note that the OSX binary doesn't have a file extension, which usually confuses people.
 Move this to some sensible location on your machine, then double click it to run.
 You'll need to put it in a location where you have write permissions.

 #### The harder way: Running from source